shubha-pandey/Python-Libraries/Pandas/README.md

-This repo contains my study notes, key concepts, useful resources, and cheat sheets that I have created or found useful while learning **Pandas**.
+This repo folder contains my study notes, key concepts, useful resources, and cheat sheets that I have created or found useful while learning **Pandas**.

 ---